ViewComponent/view_component/docs/known_issues.md

 ViewComponent [isn't compatible](https://github.com/viewcomponent/view_component/issues/241) with `form_for` helpers by default.

-This means that it isn't supported to pass a form object to a view component.
+Passing a form object reference (usually `f`) to a view component works for simple cases, like `f.text_field :name`.
-It won't render as expected.
-Some content will be rendered twice.
+Content will be ill-ordered or duplicated in complex cases (such as passing blocks to form helpers or when nesting components).

 Consider following options: